Home » Insights » Why Use WordPress as a Decoupled CMS?

 There’s no denying it, we need to be clear about what we’re suggesting when it comes to Decoupled websites.
 Here are a few points you may want to keep in mind:

-All these benefits above come from this core idea – a separate place to add, edit and store your content from displaying your website.
+All these benefits above stem from this core idea: a separate place to add, edit, and store your content, distinct from where it displays on your website.
 You’ll still need a WordPress site somewhere.

-The upside of this is that you can switch out either your website or WordpPress of these at a moments notice, completely indenpendently.
+The upside of this is that you can switch out either your website or WordPress at a moment’s notice, entirely independently.
 You can rework your brand identity without touching your content.
 No more copying posts, rewriting pages in your new CMS, no clearing out old shortcodes and markup that you don’t need any more.
 You can also replace WordPress with another platform without affecting your customer-facing site.

 2. Decoupled means more connections

 A headless site depends on the connectivity of the web.
 That’s a fragile thing.
-You’ll likely have quite a few connected services (APIs) doing different things on your site, and these could fail temporarily.
+You’ll likely have several connected services (APIs) performing different tasks on your site, and these could fail temporarily.

-For example if you have a Twitter widget, and Twitter goes down, your widget won’t display properly.
+For example, if you have a Twitter widget, and Twitter goes down, your widget won’t display correctly.

 However, this isn’t just a problem with Decoupled sites.
-It can happen with your existing site, for example if you update a plugin that has a conflict with another plugin or your theme.
+It can happen with your existing site, for example, if you update a plugin that conflicts with another plugin or your theme.

-But that knocks out your entire site, not just that plugin.
-At least with an API it won’t be your entire site displaying a “White Screen of Death” – the rest of your site will be unaffected.
+However, that affects your entire site, not just that plugin.
+At least with an API, it won’t be your whole site displaying a “White Screen of Death”- the rest of your site will remain unaffected.

-The benefit of APIs is that because they’re used by hundreds of people and are actively managed on a day-to-day basis, occurances will likely be rare and fixed quickly (and not by you or your developer – so probably costing you less too!).
+The benefit of APIs is that because hundreds of people use them and are actively managed on a day-to-day basis, occurrences will likely be rare and fixed quickly (and not by you or your developer – so probably costing you less too!).

 What Can I Use Decoupled for?